 Who’s the Soup Peddler?

 Over twenty years ago, Soup Peddler founder David Ansel really was hitting the streets with bicycle-based deliveries of his favorite soups and stews.
 The business has grown to include a half dozen brick-and-mortar locations that offer cool fruit smoothies to combat the summer heat, but the sentiment remains the same.
 Whether it’s through a straw or on a spoon, there’s love in this formula.
+A dish like this satisfies an appetite beyond hunger.

 Luckily for us, and for anyone outside of city limits, it’s not a secret formula in the least.
 The Soup Peddler’s Slow and Difficult Soups was published in 2005, shedding a light on David’s winning recipes.
 Don’t let the sardonic title scare you off; it strikes me as quite the opposite in practice.
 Case in point, the ever-popular mulligatawny soup that remains a perennial favorite on the menu.